heig-vd-dai-course/heig-vd-dai-course/01.01-introduction-to-the-teaching-unit/01-course-material/PRESENTATION.md

 You will learn the following topics during this course:

 - Network programming (inputs/outputs, encodings, TCP and UDP).
-- Application-level protocols (SMTP, SSH, HTTP and your own).
+- Application-level protocols (SMTP, SSH, HTTP, and your own).
 - Web infrastructures (reverse proxy, load balancer, sticky sessions).
 - How to read and write technical documentation.

-At the end of the course, you will be able to create applications that can communicate over the network!
+At the end of the course, you will be able to create applications that can communicate over the network (for example, business applications, APIs, games, etc.)!

 ### Technologies